tayloredwebsites/healthy-meals/README.md

 ### 6) install docker desktop

-Note: You may skip this step if you are only developing locally, or have the Docker Daemon installed already.
+Note: You may skip this step if you are only developing locally, or have the Docker Daemon or Desktop installed already.

 ### 7) install dart sass